JuhanPauklin/IDS2023_StoreSales/README.md

 # IDS2023_StoreSales
-Intro. to Data Science project
+Introduction to Data Science project
 Authors: Kristjan Radsin, Joonas Tiitson, Juhan Pauklin
 Link to the Kaggle competition: https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data
 Some ideas to answer or goals to achieve: